 Bacot, Anthony lead No. 5 UNC past Elon 75-61

-Marcus Sheffield scored 19 points for the Phoenix (2-3), who lost their third straight - all to power-conference schools - while shooting 28% in the second half.
-Hunter Woods added 18 and his 3-pointer with 2½ minutes left pulled Elon to 68-61.
-Bacot followed with two buckets to re-establish the Tar Heels’ double-figure lead.
+Marcus Sheffield scored 19 points for the Phoenix (2-3), who lost their third straight — all to power-conference schools — while shooting 28% in the second half.
+Hunter Woods added 18 and his 3-pointer with 2 1/2 minutes left pulled Elon to 68-61.
+Bacot — who had 18 points in the second half — followed with two buckets to re-establish the Tar Heels’ double-figure lead.

 BIG PICTURE